 Employees who fit this description should have received communication from the NHS on or before 29 March 2020, which informed them of the need to remain at home / shield themselves for 12 weeks / until the end of June 2020.
 This was later revised and the Government update on 23 June 2020 confirmed that shielding would be extended to 31 July 2020.
 The communication advised these employees that they couldn’t be visited by family, conduct their own food shopping, or go to the pharmacy to collect medication.
 From 6 July 2020 these rules were relaxed so shielding people could meet, socially distanced, with up to 6 other people outside, and could occasionally enter buildings, although the overall advice remained that those who were shielding should remain at home as much as possible to avoid Coronavirus.
 These measures were put in place because people who are “Highly At Risk” are most likely to require care in the ICU if they contract Coronavirus, and unfortunately they are the least likely to survive the virus.
 When the risks posed to these employees are considered, it was clear that it was not safe for them to remain in the workplace whilst the UK was still experiencing high infection rates.

 From 1 August 2020 onwards, shielding ceased due to the decreased amount of Coronavirus cases within the UK.
-The Government confirmed that people who are “Highly At Risk” should still practice strict social distancing after 31 July 2020, and it is strongly recommended that these employees should work from home to avoid contracting Coronavirus.
-However, where it is not possible to work from home, the employee can remain on furlough until the scheme ends on 31 October 2020 (if they are already participating in this scheme), or return to work if the workplace is “Covid-19 Secure”.
-If you have employees who are classed as “Highly At Risk” it is recommended that you put robust measures in place to protect them, as they are still more vulnerable to Coronavirus than your other employees.
+The Government confirmed that people who were “Highly At Risk” should still practice strict social distancing after 31 July 2020, and it was strongly recommended that these employees should work from home to avoid contracting Coronavirus.
+However, where it was not possible to work from home, the employee could return to work if the workplace was “Covid-19 Secure”.
+If you have employees who are classed as “Highly At Risk” it is recommended that you put robust measures in place to protect them, as they are still considered more vulnerable to Coronavirus than other employees.
 Employers are expected to be supportive and understanding towards any anxiety that may be felt by “Highly At Risk” employees who are required to return to the workplace.
 Before the employee returns to the workplace, a risk assessment should be conducted with their vulnerability in mind.
 More information on managing an employee’s return to work can be found here.